 The problem is, that I don’t knock out these messages in bulk, so in a way I seem to use email to distract myself through out my already busy day.
 Whenever I feel the least bit uneasy, I check my email.
 Stuck while writing an article?
 Bored on a phone call?
 I might as well check email.
 It’s an ever-present, easy-access way to avoid or distract myself from feelings of discomfort; it’s become an email addiction.

-What makes it so compelling is that it’s so compelling.
-I wonder what’s waiting for me in my inbox?
+What makes it so compelling is that wonder what’s waiting for me in my inbox?
 It feels legitimate, I’m working.
 I need to make sure I don’t miss an important message.

 But it’s become a serious problem.
-When we don’t control our email habit, we are controlled by it.
+When we don’t control our email addiction, we are controlled by it.
 Every food truck operator I have spoken with on the topic complains about email overload.

 Email pours in, with no break to its flow.
 And like addicts, we check it incessantly, drawing ourselves away from work, conversations, personal time, or whatever is right in front of us.